parasaurolophus/rader.us/src/philosophy/quanta.md

-physicists may detect particle-like and wave-like properties in things that are neither particles nor waves using tools and techniques that can only ever measure indirectly some specific aspect of a thing they can never, even in principle, see exactly for what it is in the way we can literally see ordinary matter.
+physicists may detect particle-like and wave-like properties in things that are neither particles nor waves using tools and techniques that can only ever measure indirectly some specific aspect of a thing they can never, even in principle, see exactly for what it is in the way we can literally see dust particles or ocean waves.

 A billiard ball resting on a level surface will sit in perfect stillness and smug solidity when viewed at the scale at which human senses operate, right up